mimiog/loginLanding/README.md

 # 412-GroupProject
-This is a repository for group 2's COSC412 project.
+This is a repository for the login and landiing page for group 2's COSC412 project.

-03/01/2022

-We have the login page and a landing page.
-We need to create the dropdown menus.